-11.0 Issues for 2018/19
+11.0 Issues for 2019/2020

-- To continue to monitor the resource provided to food safety enforcement to ensure it is adequate to meet the demands of the service, including new food business interventions in a timely manner - To continue to provide effective food and registration interventions prioritising high-risk and non-compliant premises - To continue to provide a competent team to deal with these areas of service delivery - To continue to use the full range of enforcement tools available to protect the safety, health and welfare of visitors, residents and workers within the borough and to support compliant businesses - To sign up at least 12 businesses to the HOT (Healthy Options Takeaway) Award - To continue to participate in the National Food Hygiene Rating Scheme - To implement changes to animal licensing activities.
+- To ensure implementation of the Food Standards Agency 'Regulating Our Futures' programme to modernise food safety enforcement and ensure it is sustainable for the future - To continue to monitor the resource provided to food safety enforcement to ensure it is adequate to meet the demands of the service, including new food business interventions in a timely manner - To continue to provide effective food and registration interventions prioritising high-risk and non-compliant premises - To continue to carry out follow up interventions to 0,1 and 2 rated premises to secure improvements - To continue to provide a competent team to deal with these areas of service delivery - To continue to use the full range of enforcement tools available to protect the safety, health and welfare of visitors, residents and workers within the borough and to support compliant businesses - To sign up at least 12 businesses to the HOT (Healthy Options Takeaway) Award - To continue to participate in the National Food Hygiene Rating Scheme - To continue to implement changes to animal licensing activities. - To reconsider whether charges for Food hygiene re-visits to review food hygiene ratings should be introduced.